Skip to content

 1. Hover just above or below any position

-If you don't want to have to manually collapse positions you can search for a position to set as your "top item" using the filter menu.
+If you don't want to manually collapse positions you can search for a position to set as your "top item" using the "View settings" menu near the top left.

 Once you have the view you appearing as you'd like you can export it in your chosen format.